 Nationwide Variable Insurance Trust ("NVIT" or the "Trust") is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company, organized as a statutory trust under the laws of the State of Delaware.
 The Trust has authorized an unlimited number of shares of beneficial interest ("shares"), without par value.
 The Trust currently offers shares to life insurance company separate accounts to fund the benefits payable under variable life insurance policies and variable annuity contracts.
 As of June 30, 2019, the Trust operates sixty-two (62) separate series, or mutual funds, each with its own objective(s) and investment strategies.
-This report contains the financial statements and financial highlights for the NVIT CardinalSM Conservative Fund (the "Fund"), a series of the Trust.
+This report contains the financial statements and financial highlights for the NVIT Multi-Manager Mid Cap Growth Fund (the "Fund"), a series of the Trust.
 Nationwide Fund Advisors ("NFA") serves as investment adviser to the Fund.
 NFA is a wholly owned subsidiary of Nationwide Financial Services, Inc. ("NFS"), a holding company which is a direct wholly owned subsidiary of Nationwide Corporation.
 Nationwide Corporation, in turn, is owned by Nationwide Mutual Insurance Company and Nationwide Mutual Fire Insurance Company.
-Only separate accounts established by Nationwide Life Insurance Company ("NLIC"), a wholly owned subsidiary of NFS, and Nationwide Life and Annuity Insurance Company, a wholly owned subsidiary of NLIC, hold shares of the Fund.
+Currently, shares of the Fund are held by separate accounts established by Nationwide Life Insurance Company ("NLIC"), a wholly owned subsidiary of NFS, Nationwide Life and Annuity Insurance Company, a wholly owned subsidiary of NLIC, and other series of the Trust that operate as fund-of-funds, such as the NVIT Cardinal Funds.